MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/laps-csp.md

 - If this setting is enabled, and the Active Directory domain meets the DFL prerequisite, the password will be encrypted before being stored in Active Directory.

-- If this setting is disabled, or the Active Directory domain does not meet the DFL prerequisite, the password will be stored as clear-text in Active Directory.
+- If this setting is disabled, or the Active Directory domain doesn't meet the DFL prerequisite, the password will be stored as clear-text in Active Directory.

 If not specified, this setting defaults to True.
 <!-- Device-Policies-ADPasswordEncryptionEnabled-Description-End -->